 The camp is very intimate with just seven octagonal tented rooms raised on stilts and each has its own private veranda.
-The rooms are open at the sides during the day with large king-size beds, comfortable furniture and en suite bathroom with double vanity, flush toilets and a shower with continual hot water.
+The rooms are open at the sides during the day with large king-size beds, comfortable furniture and en-suite bathroom with double vanity unit, flush toilet and a shower with continual hot water.

 The camp is centred around three huge open-air marquis style tents connected together.
 There are two lounges with a small library and writing area and a main dining room that can be utilised when not dining under the stars.
 The décor is rich in browns, encouraging a relaxing break from the day’s activities.
 The central area is raised on decking and blessed with extraordinary views.
 The camp is run with a good sense of style and the standard of food and service is excellent - being the only Relais & Chateaux accredited property in the Masai Mara and one of only two in the country.